Aycharles/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints hello world
+This  prints hello world
-This script prints a confused smiley
+This  prints a confused smiley
-This script displays the content of a fie
+This  displays the content of a fie
-This script displays the content of /etc/passwd /etc/hosts
+This  displays the content of /etc/passwd /etc/host This dispplay the last 1o lines of /etc/passwd